SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 allowCrossPosting                 Whether or not to allow cross-posting
                                   messages into different/multiple message
                                   sub-boards.
 Valid values are true and false.

+enableTextReplacements            Toggles the use of text replacements (AKA
+                                  macros) as the user types a message.
+Valid values are true, false, and regex.
+If regex is used, text replacements will be enabled and used as regular expressions as
+                                  implemented by JavaScript.
+For more
+                                  information, see section 10 (Text
+                                  replacements (AKA Macros)).

 Ice colors
 ----------